jonathanhoskin/docker-netatalk/README.md

+THIS IS A FORK REPO AND IS BEING ACTIVELY REVISED.

 # Netatalk in a Docker container

 An container serving [Apple Filing Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) file sharing, Tracker (search/spotlight integration), and mDNS server for service discovery.